radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 More established industries that have been around longer have learned this lesson.
 They realise that the people who are doing the work _today_ are not going to be doing the work forever.
 And so they have these active mentorship and apprenticeship programs to ensure a fresh supply of talent to their industries.
-We're not quite at that level yet, but I think we're on the cusp of it.
+I think we're on the cusp of realising this today.

 Put another way: If Rails was a person, that person would not even be old enough to have graduated high-school, let alone make adult decisions.
 This is reflected in the design choices of the framework, but that's a conversation for another day.

+Back to my point: I think it might take us a touch longer to realise that training for the future is the right thing to do.
+It ensures that we have a stable talent pool that we can hire from, and overall leads to better performance for teams.

 Back to the book: I'll let you in on the secret that's in the Talent Code: for anyone to get better at anything, they need to have three core components: